 Jeri Moniz covered by Dale - Admitted he has not had the opportunity to put focus on this committee as he needed to.
 We are looking at structure and function of the committee.
-Looking at what that committee does.
 For a long time, it's just been calling the processors and shippers for pricing, we need to continue with that but also look at how we market ourselves to general public and other producers.
-Will work hand in hand with membership committee.
 As you see on the Industry in Action page, it's hard to get photos of our committees in action, so the page does not truly reflect how much effort and time is put in by all.
 Yesterday we showed the first rough cut of video series on the history of our industry with a grant through the HDOA.
 For the series of 5 videos, all footage has been shot.
 The videos will be produced and put on YouTube and our website.
-We are exploring option of getting it on public television because it is an educational video series.
 The grant will also help redesign the HCC website to make it cleaner and easier to navigate.
 We want to be the source for information on raising cattle in Hawaii.